Association of Shinto Shrines: Description

 It currently has an administrative structure including a main office and branches.
 Its headquarters in Yoyogi, Shibuya, Tokyo, adjacent to Meiji Shrine.
 Its leadership includes the Sosai (総裁), the head priestess of the Ise Shrine, presently Sayako Kuroda.
 The tōri (統理) is Kuniaki Kuni, and the post of sōchō (総長) or Secretary-General is currently held by Masami Yatabe, the chief priest of the Mishima Shrine.
 The association maintains regional offices in every prefecture.
 They handle financial and personnel matters for member shrines.

+The Association's central structure includes an administrative bureau (Jimu Sōkyoku), which oversees training courses for those seeking to become shinshoku, and a theological research centre (Kyōgaku Kenkyūjo), which conducts doctrinal research, opinion surveys, and collects study materials.
+It has also established advanced training programmes at Kokugakuin and Kogakkan Universities, along with six regional courses, including the Jingū Kenshūjo and the Atsuta Jingū Gakuin.